 Warren G Sampled The Opening of “Regulate” From a VCR and Recorded The Vocals in a Closet

 From their lesser-known collaborations like “I Need a Light” to their biggest hit “Regulate”, Nate Dogg and Warren G were a musical match made in heaven.
-The two artists always seemed to bring the best out of each other and had a special chemistry that some musicians spend their entire lives trying to find.
-While Warren G is still active making music and developing younger artists, people will always question what else the duo could have created if not for the untimely passing of Nate Dogg.
+The two artists always brought out the best in each other and while maintaining a chemistry that some musicians spend their entire lives trying to find.
+Although Warren G is still active making music and developing younger artists, people will always question what else the duo could have created if not for the untimely passing of Nate Dogg.

 Those familiar with the duo’s catalog will always smile and nod whenever someone brings up their 1994 smash hit “Regulate”.
 The song was instrumental in getting Nate, Warren, and many other successful west coast artists at the time recognition on a national level.
-The song showcases Warren’s knack for flipping unexpected samples, as he utilizes a Michael MacDonald song to perfection and takes a snippet of dialogue from the film Young Guns that somehow makes perfect sense when placed at the opening of the track.
+“Regulate” showcases Warren’s knack for flipping unexpected samples, as he utilizes a Michael MacDonald song to perfection and a snippet of dialogue from Young Guns that somehow makes perfect sense when placed at the opening of the track.

 “As long as you got somebody who can mix, it’s gonna be alright.”- Warren G